MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/security/enhancing-server-instance-security.md

 ---
 # Hardening Business Central server security

 [!INCLUDE[server](../developer/includes/server.md)] is a .NET-based Windows Service application that works exclusively with SQL Server and Azure SQL Server databases. [!INCLUDE[server](../developer/includes/server.md)] provides an extra layer of security between clients and the database.
-It applies the authentication features of the Windows Communications Framework to provide another layer of user authentication and uses impersonation to ensure that business logic is executed in a process that has been instantiated by the user who submitted the request.
+It applies the authentication features of the Windows Communications Framework to provide another layer of user authentication.
+It uses impersonation to ensure that business logic is executed in a process that is instantiated by the user who submitted the request.
 Authorization and logging of user requests are performed on a per-user basis.

 ## Login account